MicrosoftDocs/power-platform/power-platform/admin/wp-security-cds.md

 3. EntityMap in your Solution.

 > [!NOTE]
-> If you have a job/process to sync data between environments and the **Owning Business Unit** is included as part of the schema, your job would fail with a **Foreign KEY** constraint violation if the target environment does not have the same **Owning Business Unit** value.
+> If you have a job/process to sync data between environments and the **Owning Business Unit** is included as part of the schema, your job will fail with a **Foreign KEY** constraint violation if the target environment does not have the same **Owning Business Unit** value.
-> You will either remove the **Owning Business Unit** field from the source schema, or
+>
-> Update the **Owning Business Units** field value of the Source to any of the business units of the target.
+> You can either remove the **Owning Business Unit** field from the source schema, or update the **Owning Business Units** field value of the Source to any of the business units of the target.

 ## Table/record ownership